Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Trina from sunny south FL

 I find a lot of beautiful fabric in the charity shops and thrift stores.
-It's always value-added, because the fabric is in curtains, bed linens, and clothing.
-Lots of good elastic, curtain rings and headers, zippers, and buttons that can be removed to be recycled on other sewing projects!
+The fabric is in curtains, bed linens, and clothing.
 Retro, vintage, and modern fabrics, right there for pennies.
 Bring them home, run through the washer, and get sewing!

 I have been using an empty lint roller as a darning 'ball'.
 It works very well.
 I have never found refills for it.
 I think they are wasteful, anyway.